-Optimize SEO: Quick Review
+Optimize Website Content: Quick Review

 According to Google, title tags can “help a lot” with your rankings.
 It can help people searching to more quickly know which pages are most relevant to their search query.